zapulam/PythonDataTips/README.md

 THIS REPO IS A WORK IN PROGRESS

 Welcome to the Python Tips, Tricks, and Tutorials repository!
-This repository is a treasure trove of Python knowledge that will help you become a more proficient Python programmer.
-Whether you're a beginner or an experienced developer, you'll find valuable resources here to enhance your Python skills.
+This repository is a collection of Python knowledge that will help you become a more proficient Python programmer.
+Whether you're a beginner or an experienced developer, you'll find valuable resources here to enhance your Python skills or to refresh on some forgotten Python knowledge.

 ![Python Logo](https://www.python.org/static/img/python-logo.png)